Cozary/Nameless-Trinkets/docs/trinkets/fractured_nullstone.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
-- **Magic Damage Reduction**: Determines the percentage by which magic damage is reduced.
+- **Magic Damage Reduction Percentage**: Determines the percentage by which magic damage is reduced.